Nike Agrees To Help Watchdog Group Inspect Its Overseas Factories

 Nike’s collegiate clothes are produced in 106 factories in 17 countries, most of them in Asia, according to the manufacturing map on its website.
 After a series of sweatshop scandals in the 1990s, public pressure prompted Nike to make greater strides toward transparency in its supply chain.
 The company became the first of its kind to publicly list the factories that produce its clothes.

+The group United Students Against Sweatshops coordinated student protests on two dozen campuses and led a sit-in at the office of Georgetown’s president last year.
+Angeles Solis, the group’s international campaigns coordinator, said Wednesday that the new Georgetown contract was “a reminder that even the largest sports apparel company in the world can be forced into compliance with labor rights standards by the combined efforts of students and garment workers.”

-Meghan Dubyak, a spokeswoman for Georgetown, said the school’s administration heard the concern of students, including those who took part in a sit-in at the university president’s office last year.
-She said the school hired a mediator to help reach an agreement with Nike that satisfied everybody.
+Meghan Dubyak, a spokeswoman for Georgetown, said the school’s administration heard the concern of students and hired a mediator to help reach an agreement with Nike that satisfied everybody.

 “I think our community is really heartened by the news,” Dubyak said.
 “By continuing the discussion we were able to get a better result for workers.”

-Note: CORRECTION: An earlier version of this story stated that more than 100 people died in the Rana Plaza collapse.
-In total, the death toll was in fact greater than 1,000.